The Women Who Were Sacrificed

 She dedicated the whole 5,000,000 won she received from selling her house to Sun Myung Moon, and, as a result, she was divorced by her husband and lost her sons to him.
 [She had six children.]
 Thereafter she lived only for Sun Myung Moon.

-I have described the story of Deacon Oh Yeong-choon in detail already, so I will leave it there.
+I have described the story of Deaconess Oh Yeong-choon in detail already [in chapter three], so I will leave it there.